 - An interview with our graphic designer Leonie

 - Our conclusion

 UX design or user experience design deals with the combination of good functionality, appealing and intuitive design, and reliable usability and accessibility of a digital product.
 It is used, for example, to make websites as user-friendly as possible.
-The user experience and the feeling it evokes are in the foreground.
+The user experience or the user experience and the feeling it evokes are in the foreground.

 Consider them separately from each other.
 However, there is a crucial difference between the two terms.
 User interface design, or UI design for short, is about the visual design of an interactive application.
 The look and feel are relevant to user interface design.
 UX design focuses on the feeling during use, i.e. the overall user experience.
-Of course, the look, i.e. UI design also plays a role here, but also many other aspects such as good functionality.
+Here, of course, the look, i.e. UI design plays into it, but also many other aspects such as good functionality.

 UX design is not only an important part of websites, but also takes place in software applications.
 How exactly this looks like, what you have to consider and why UX design is so important for software at all, you can find out in the interview with our graphic designer Leonie.

 Leonie studied communication design at the University of Applied Sciences and Arts Dortmund and specializes in UX & UI design.
 Privately, her heart beats for interior design and skateboarding.
 We sat down with Leonie and asked her the most exciting questions about UX design in software applications.
 Of course, we don't want to withhold Leonie's answers from you!

 Software not only has to function flawlessly from a technical point of view, it also has to be a positive experience for the user.
 Leonie, can you explain a little bit about how UX design is applied in a software?

 UX design actually encompasses the entire user experience when interacting with the software application.
 That's why it's also called UX, or user experience.